gyanoday06/PGLife/README.md

 - **JavaScript:** Adding interactivity and enhancing user experience. 🧩
 - **React:** Incorporating modern web development techniques for a more dynamic interface. ⚛️
 - **PHP:** Handling server-side scripting to manage data and interactions. 🖥️
-- **SQL:** Utilizing a database to store and retrieve PG accommodation information. 📊
+- **SQL:** Utilizing a database to store and retrieve PG accommodation information.

-## Usage 🏡

-Feel free to explore the website to search for available PGs in the city.
-You can filter and browse through various options to find the one that suits your needs.
-Whether you're a student, a working professional, or anyone in search of PG accommodation, PGLife is here to help you find your next home. 🏢

 ### Links